hackgvl/hackgreenville-com/CONTRIBUTING.md

 - Refreshing events from the remote API: `php artisan import:events`
 - Run database migrations: `php artisan migrate --seed`
 - Completely erase and rebuild the database: [Danger Zone] `php artisan migrate:fresh --seed` [/Danger Zone]

+# Environment Variables

+- The sample .env.example OR .env.docker is used as a template for new projects and one must exist based on how the app is running (Native or Docker)
+- The .env.ci and .env.testing are used for their respective tasks.

+## Events API Configuration
+The Events API's responses are controlled by variables that may limit the data available to calling / consuming applications.

+Contact [HackGreenville Labs](https://hackgreenville.com/labs) with any questions about these limits for the [HackGreenville.com Events API](https://github.com/hackgvl/hackgreenville.com/EVENTS_API.md)

+Explaination of the .env defaults `EVENT_IMPORTER_MAX_DAYS_IN_PAST=30` would limit the responses to no more than 30 days in the past `EVENT_IMPORTER_MAX_DAYS_IN_FUTURE=365` would .env will limit the responses to no more than 365 days in the future `EVENTS_API_DEFAULT_DAYS=1` would cause responses to include at least 1 day in the past.
+This variable is intended to help avoid ongoing events from disappearing from the API response until at least 24 hours after it started.

 # Synchronizing Your Fork with the Latest Development Code Changes